andersevenrud/ha-nexa-bridge-x/README.md

 ## Features

 > See [help](#help) below if you want to see support for more devices.
-I don't personally own every single type, and this hub supports devices with different protocols.
+I don't personally own every single type, and this bridge supports devices with different protocols.

 * Monitor energy use
 * Monitor switch states